block-base/nft-analytics/README.md

 That's why we started this project.

+## How this service is valuable to The Graph ecosystem?

+I believe NFT is one of the biggest use-case of blockchain, and key of the mass-adoption.
+So having NFT analytics tool using The Graph means bringing a lot of user in The Graph ecosystem.

+And this is going to be complete NFT analytics UI only utilizing the graph data.
+This can show capability of the subgraph data too.

 ## Concept

 This is NFT Analytics Dapp using The Graph, this is going to have NFT project leader board and NFT information analytics UI.